StudiesAndMe/s-me-scripts/README.md

 s-me-scripts "command" "args"
 ```

 ## The "Deploy" command
+This command helps deploy the build folder to the specified s3 bucket and invalidates the cloudfront distrubution.
+It also sets the corrects file headers depending on the type of project. create-react-app and gatsby projects are supported

 Add a section like this to the package.json of your project and fill out the details

 ````